susanpant7/E-Voter/Readme.md

 ✔ POST → Create Voter
 API → Application → Infrastructure → Database

+domain has the entity (tables) api has controllers application has the services (business logic), DTO
+    service class calls IRepository class
+    does not know the implementation of IRepository class infrastructure has the implementation of IRepository class ie Repository class

 ## 🚀 How Each Layer Works (Simple)

 API